RomanPeters/Home-Assistant/README.md

 #### ESP8266
 - Sonoff Basic, flashed with [esphomeyaml](https://github.com/ottowinter/esphomeyaml) for the Coffee Maker
+- Sonoff TH10, flashed with [esphomeyaml](https://github.com/ottowinter/esphomeyaml) in combination with an electronic radiator valve for climate control
 - NodeMCU, flashed with [esphomeyaml](https://github.com/ottowinter/esphomeyaml) for the Balcony Lights

 #### Milight / Easybulb / LimitlessLED